gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

 remote-request <request> ALL
 ```

-Example of a request to a site having ID `abc`:
+Examples of request to a site having ID `abc`:
 ```
-[daus@avantlogic bin]$ remote-request ping abc
+[daus@avantlogic bin]$ remote-request ping abc [daus@avantlogic bin]$ remote-request es-health-check abc
 ```

 The supported requests are: